Singapore's environmental issues, and the policies to tackle these issues.

 main sources of carbon in Singapore.
 Our industrial and commercial activities, transport systems and

-household appliances all run on electricity and fuel.
+household appliances all run on electricity and fossil fuel.

 Singapore experiences the effects of climate change along with the rest of